 A Guide to Benefits for Disabled Adults

-If you are 65 or over you cannot get help with mobility problems unless you have already claimed DLA or PIP, but you can claim Attendance Allowance (AA) if you have care needs.
+If you are state pension age or over you cannot get help with mobility problems unless you have already claimed DLA or PIP, but you can claim Attendance Allowance (AA) if you have care needs.
 For more information about all these benefits, and other help, see the Citizens Advice website.
-If you look after a person who is disabled and on DLA, AA or PIP you may be able to get Carer’s Allowance.
+If you look after a person who is disabled and on DLA, AA or PIP you may be able to get Carer’s Allowance and/or extra amounts of income-based benefits such as Universal Credit or Income Support.
 You can get more information on help with money for carers of disabled people from Carers UK.